 - Open drug trade in and around the commuter train traffic in Stockholm creates an unsafe environment for travelers.

-The projects are concrete, so that solutions can be worked out within the stipulated two-year period.
+The projects are concrete, so that solutions can be worked out within the stipulated three-year period.
 Within the timeframe, a first implementation of the solution will also be implemented.
-After the workshop in November, the work will be carried out in a digital tool, but the six groups will also be given the opportunity to meet a few times during the project period.
+After the workshop in November, the work is carried out in a digital tool, but the six groups will also be given the opportunity to meet a few times during the project period.
 The project owners from each country are responsible for providing their project team with local knowledge, information and support for implementation.

 Urban Challenges – Making public transport safe for all ends in December 2021.